 Looking for an adventurous dive holiday minus the tourist crowds?
 If so, you’re in luck.
-Although renowned for a stunning underwater environment, dive tourism in the Turks and Caicos has remained very low key.
+Although renowned for its stunning underwater environment, dive tourism in the Turks and Caicos has remained low key.
 For visitors, that means a dive holiday exploring one of the Caribbean’s least developed destinations, complete with world-class scuba and snorkelling alongside sharks, migratory whales, and colourful reef fish.
 And, best of all, you’ll likely have the signature sites all to yourself!

 Geography and essential tips for planning your trip